mvvik/CalC-complex-buffer/README.md

 ******************************************************************************
 ### Executables

 Executables for the latest versions of **Windows** and **macOS** are contained in the **executables** folder of this repository.
-Note that the name of the executable file varies between difference systems (you can rename it as you like, obviously).
+Note that the name of the executable file varies between different systems (you can rename it as you like, obviously).
 In this document, executable is referred to by the name **calc**.
 If the executable is not working on your OS, follow **compilation** instructions below.
 Otherwise, proceeed to the **execution** section of this README file.

 ******************************************************************************
 ### Compilation